skyportal/kowalski/README.md

 to create your virtual environment.
 If you are told that pip is not found, try using pip3 instead.
 For the following steps however (in the virtualenv), pip should work.

-*We do not suggest using conda, as we experienced trouble installing arm64 specific packages like tensorflow-macos and tensor flow-metal.*

 The python dependencies will be install automatically when you start the app.
 The same will happen for Kafka and the ML models.